 ABOUT THE WEEKLY SCHEDULE

-If you’re accustomed to syllabi that consist of little more than a weekly schedule and a list of readings, our weekly agendas might look a bit intimidating 😳 Fear not! 😎 Most of what you see here is my attempt to provide context and intellectual framing.
+If you’re accustomed to syllabi that consist of little more than a weekly schedule and a list of readings, the following might look a bit – or a lot! – intimidating.
+Fear not!
+Most of what you see here is my attempt to provide context and intellectual framing.
 I explain why I’ve chosen particular texts, and what I hope you’ll gain from reading, watching, or listening to them.
 I offer tips regarding what to focus on.
 I pose questions that I hope you’ll keep in mind as you engage.
 I also occasionally direct you to collections of related resources that you’re welcome simply to skim, but which might (I hope!) prove useful for your own research – or inspire a new interest, or introduce you to some new resources, or connect you to a new community.
-In short, the voluminous text you’ll see in the Schedule + Reading section is meant to serve as a friendly guide to your weekly preparations.
+In short, the voluminous text you’ll see below is meant to serve as a friendly guide to your weekly preparations.
 It’ll ideally make your reading more efficient and meaningful 🙂